Link Prediction with Untrained Message Passing Layers: Introduction

-In this work, we explore the use of untrained message passing layers for link prediction in data on unlabelled graphs with high dimensional features.
-By formulating Untrained Message Passing (UTMP) layers, we follow an approach similar to that of \emph{Simplified Graph Convolutional Networks} introduced by Wu et al.\citet{wu2019simplifying}.
+In this work, we explore the use of untrained message passing layers for link prediction in graph datasets with high dimensional features.
+By formulating Untrained Message Passing (UTMP) layers, we follow an approach similar to that of \emph{Simplified Graph Convolutional Networks} introduced by \cite{wu2019simplifying}.
 This approach simplifies GNN architectures by removing trainable parameters and nonlinearities resulting in an architecture that can be clearly separated into two components: an untrained message passing/feature propagation steps followed by a linear classifier.
 In addition to these we also consider fully untrained architectures based on simple inner products of features obtained after $l$ iterations of UTMP layers as a baseline and find that these features produced by UTMP layers are already highly informative leading to surprisingly high link prediction performances.

-We base our analysis on untrained versions of four widely used MP architectures, namely Graph Convolutional Networks (GCN)\cite{kipf2016semi}, SAGE \cite{hamilton2017inductive}, GraphConv \cite{morris2019weisfeiler} and GIN \cite{xu2018powerful}.
+We base our analysis on untrained versions of four widely used MP architectures, namely Graph Convolutional Networks (GCN)\citep{kipf2016semi}, SAGE \citep{hamilton2017inductive}, GraphConv \citep{morris2019weisfeiler} and GIN \citep{xu2018powerful}.
 We test these untrained message passing layers on a variety of datasets that cover a wide range of sizes, node features, and topological characteristics ensuring a comprehensive evaluation of the models.
-Interestingly, for the large majority of datasets, we find that untrained message passing layers actually perform better than their fully trained counterparts while being highly interpretable and much easier to optimize.
+We test UTMP layers on a variety of datasets that cover a wide range of sizes, node features, and topological characteristics ensuring a comprehensive evaluation of the UTMP layers.
+Mirroring the results reported by \cite{wu2019simplifying} for node classification we find that UTMP layers in many cases outperform their fully trained counterparts in LP tasks, while being easier to optimize and exhibiting clearer theoretical connections to classical path-based measures.

+We also show that link prediction provides a complementary perspective for the theoretical analysis of UTMP layers \citep{zhou2022ood, chamberlain2022graph}.
+In our theoretical analysis we establish a direct connection between features produced by UTMP layers and various path based node similarity measures.
+Path based measures capture the indirect connection strength between node pairs nodes in the absence of a direct link connecting the nodes.
+Consequently, path based measures and methods have been widely used in traditional link prediction methods \citep{martinez2016survey, kumar2020link} and also play a key role in many state of the art methods \citep{zhu2021neural,zhang2018link}.